Table of Contents

 Write Accurate Descriptions

-Lots of your Depop traffic will come from your product descriptions, so make sure they’re accurate.
-Use keywords to describe your garments, as well as where they can be used.
-Dresses for going out-out, collectable trainers, vintage jewellery – all these terms are key for helping Depoppers find your shop.
+Use keywords to describe your garments and products, as well as where they can be used.
+Dresses for going out-out, collectable trainers and shoes for daywear, vintage jewellery and bags to style your outfit, jeans for every day, jackets for autumn and winter.
+All these terms don’t just help sales, they are also key for helping Depoppers find your shop.

 Offer Free Delivery